liqd/adhocracy4/docs/bplan_api.md

 - *name*: string
   - Name of the BPLAN (e.g. used as the title of the project tile)
-  - Maximum length of 120 chars
+  - Maximum length of 120 chars, however longer input is accepted and will be cut to 120
 - *(imperia only) identifier*: string
   - Identifier that clearly identifies the BPLAN, needs to be the same as in the FIS Broker (e.g. `VIII - 329`)
   - Maximum length of 120 chars